 In Environment Agency v Thames Water Utilities Limited, the EA is prosecuting TWUL for a number of offences alleged to have occurred in 2003, including the deposit of untreated sewage constituting "controlled waste" without a waste management licence contrary to section 33(1)(a) of the EPA.
-A number of preliminary points of law arose in the proceedings, the principal one of which was as to whether or not sewage escaping from a sewer governed by the UWWTD and the WIA falls within the scope of domestic waste controls implementing the Waste Framework Directive 75/442/EEC (as amended by Directive 91/156/EEC).
-The EA claims that such leaks are breaches of domestic waste controls and are criminal offences.
-TWUL claims that such leaks are excluded from the scope of the Waste Framework Directive by the terms of that Directive.
-The point of law was referred by the Divisional Court to the European Court of Justice ("ECJ") (Case C-252/05).
-The case was adjourned pending the ECJ's decision on the reference.
-On 10 May 2007, the ECJ ruled that waste water which escapes from a sewerage network maintained by a statutory wastewater undertaker pursuant to Council Directive 91/271/EEC of 21 May 1991, constitutes waste within the meaning of the Waste Framework Directive.
+Such deposits are an inevitable consequence of sewer flooding.
+A preliminary point of law was referred by the Divisional Court to the European Court of Justice ("ECJ") (Case C-252/05) as to whether or not sewage escaping from a sewer governed by the UWWTD and the WIA falls within the scope of domestic waste controls implementing the Waste Framework Directive 75/442/EEC (as amended by Directive 91/156/EEC).
+The ECJ ruled that waste water which escapes from a sewerage network maintained by a statutory sewerage undertaker, pursuant to Council Directive 91/271/EEC of 21 May 1991, constitutes waste within the meaning of the Waste Framework Directive.
 The ECJ also ruled that it falls to the national court to ascertain whether national rules outside of those implementing the Waste Framework Directive may be regarded as "other legislation" containing precise provisions organising the management of the waste in question, and if they are such as to ensure a level of protection of the environment equivalent to that guaranteed by the Waste Framework Directive.
-Whatever the decision of the Divisional Court, which is expected to hear the case in late July 2008, there may be significant and costly changes to the operational practices of sewerage undertakings.
-If the Divisional Court rules in favour of the EA, thus confirming that discharges from sewers fall within the UK's waste management regime, to the extent such expenses need to be incurred, it is currently unclear whether Ofwat will consider such expenditure as a Relevant Change of Circumstances under a licence (resulting from a "Change of Law"), and hence whether a Regulated Company will be eligible to apply for an IDOK.
+On 28 July 2008, the Divisional Court of the ECJ held that the existing national rules do not provide protection equivalent to that envisaged by the Waste Framework Directive.
+Hence, sewage escaping from pipes maintained by a statutory undertaker is "controlled waste" within the meaning of section 33 of the EPA, and thus falls within the UK's waste management regime and is subject to the enforcement authority of the EA.
+The cases were then remitted to the magistrates court for determination on their merits.
+This determination may result in significant and costly changes to the operational practices of sewerage undertakers and, to the extent such expenses need to be incurred, it is currently unclear whether Ofwat will consider such expenditure as a Relevant Change of Circumstances under a licence (resulting from a "Change of Law"), and hence whether a Regulated Company will be eligible to apply for an IDOK.